awsdocs/aws-systems-manager-user-guide/doc_source/sysman-param-securestring-walkthrough.md

      For information about creating a custom policy for Amazon S3 bucket access, see [Create a custom S3 bucket policy for an instance profile](setup-instance-profile.md#instance-profile-custom-s3-policy)
 **Note**
 Saving output log data in an S3 bucket is optional, but we recommend setting it up at the beginning of your Systems Manager configuration process if you have decided to use it\.
 For more information, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
    + **CloudWatchAgentServerPolicy** – Optional\.
 This AWS managed policy allows you to run the CloudWatch agent on managed instances\.
 This policy makes it possible to read information on an instance and write it to Amazon CloudWatch\.
-Your instance profile needs this policy only if you will use CloudWatch features, such as CloudWatch Events or CloudWatch Logs\.
+Your instance profile needs this policy only if you will use services such as EventBridge or CloudWatch Logs\.
 **Note**
-Using CloudWatch features is optional, but we recommend setting them up at the beginning of your Systems Manager configuration process if you have decided to use them\.
-For more information, see the *[Amazon CloudWatch Events User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/)* and the *[Amazon CloudWatch Logs User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/)*\.
+Using CloudWatch Logs and EventBridge features is optional, but we recommend setting them up at the beginning of your Systems Manager configuration process if you have decided to use them\.
+For more information, see the *[Amazon CloudWatch Logs User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/)* and the *[Amazon EventBridge User Guide](https://docs.aws.amazon.com/eventbridge/latest/userguide/)*\.

 1. Edit the IAM role attached to the instance and add the following policy\.
 This policy gives the instance permissions to call the `kms:Decrypt` API\.